nurpax/zigrograd/README.md

 # Zigrograd -- scalar-valued autograd written in Zig

 A small auto-diffing neural network example written in Zig.
-Inspired by [micrograd](https://github.com/karpathy/micrograd).
+Heavily inspired by [micrograd](https://github.com/karpathy/micrograd).

 It's a toy, written just for learning purposes!
 For a CPU-only scalar-valued autograd engine, it's fast, but it's no match for real tensor-based frameworks.